Crassula ovata gollum has such a curious appearance that it is nicknamed “Shrek’s ears”.

 All varieties of this family are popular among bonsai lovers, and this succulent is no exception.

-Shrek Ear succulents are especially recommended for beginners who are starting in the world of bonsai because of their easy care.
+Shrek Ear succulents are especially recommended for beginners starting in the bonsai world because of their easy care.

 Synonyms and Common Name